Application Guidelines - Legacy Fund

 Objectives and expected results for the Building Communities through Arts and Heritage program

-The Building Communities through Arts and Heritage program helps you celebrate your community, its past and its present.
-The Program increases opportunities for local artists, artisans, heritage performers or specialists and First Nations, Inuit and Métis cultural carriers to be involved in their community.
+The Building Communities through Arts and Heritage (BCAH) program helps you celebrate your community, its past and its present.
+The program increases opportunities for local artists, artisans, heritage performers or specialists, and First Nations, Inuit and Métis cultural carriers to be involved in their community.
 It also allows local groups to commemorate their local history and heritage.
-The expected results of the program are as follows:

-• citizens have the opportunity to get involved in their community through the arts and heritage;
+• local residents have the opportunity to get involved in their community through the arts and heritage;

-• partners within the local community support the festivals and local commemorative projects;
+• local community associations and businesses have the opportunity to support the local festivals and local commemorative projects; and

-• citizens have access to arts and local heritage; and
+• local residents have access to local arts and local heritage.

 Objectives and expected results for the Legacy Fund